 - Next prepare the vegetables.
 Bring a pot of salted water to a boil and add the spinach and cook for 10 seconds, then place it in some ice water to cool.
 Remove the spinach, squeeze out the water, and reserve.

 - Place the grouper in a cast iron skillet or greased baking sheet (you want to prevent sticking) Season the grouper with salt and pepper.
-Mix the matsutake in a bowl with the chunks of butter, season with salt and pepper, then smother each fish with 2 oz of mushrooms.
+Mix the matsutake in a bowl with the oil, season with salt and pepper, then smother each fish with 2 oz of mushrooms.

 - Bake the fish for 20 minutes or until just cooked through.
 While the fish is cooking, saute the kohlrabi until soft then add the spinach season to taste with salt and pepper.
 Arrange the spinach and diced kohlrabi on a plate, topping with the grouper and matsutake.
 Finish the plate by garnishing with some curls of the shaved kohlrabi.